 Melissa grew up in Suwanee, GA with her parents and younger sister.
 She graduated from Georgia College and State University with a degree in Early Childhood Education.
 In 2009, Melissa moved to Atlanta to work with middle school students at The Church of the Apostles.
 She joined the Village Church team as the Children’s Director in June 2010 and is currently a teacher at Trinity School.
 Through a recent mission trip for teachers through Young Life Africa , Melissa discovered a love for schools in Zimbabwe and plans to foster relationships in the future.
 Contact Melissa at: [email protected]

-The Village Church at Vinings is connected to the global Anglican Communion through the Anglican Mission in America (AMiA).
+The Village Church at Vinings is connected to the global Anglican Communion through the Anglican Church of North America (ACNA), and under the authority of the Rt.
+Rev. Foley Beach, Bishop of the Anglican Diocese of the South.
 We join with over 70 million Anglicans worldwide rooted in the beliefs of the English Reformation.

 What exactly does it mean to be Anglican?

 Practically, Anglican Christianity is rooted in the ancient faith and practice of the first century church and developed in the 16th century English Reformation.
 Driven by a missionary focus, Anglicanism has been about the work of making disciples for over 500 years and has expanded into a global church.